NGenetzky/hugo-academic-kickstart/content/post/2018-02-04-swagger-server-python-flask-on-rpi.md

 config file describing an API.
 This project involved manually generating the swagger-codegen from [swaggerhub](https://app.swaggerhub.com/).

-## Modyfing Project to deploy to Resin.io
+## Modifying Project to deploy to Resin.io

 This was much simpler than I thought it was going to be.